 Oppositional Defiant Disorder (ODD)

 Oppositional defiant disorder is a recurrent or persistent pattern of negative, defiant, or even hostile behavior directed at authority figures.
-Diagnosis is by clinical criteria.
+Diagnosis is based on clinical criteria.
 Treatment is with individual psychotherapy combined with family or caregiver therapy.
 Occasionally, medications may be used to reduce irritability.

-Although oppositional defiant disorder is sometimes viewed as a mild version of conduct disorder Conduct Disorder Conduct disorder is a recurrent or persistent pattern of behavior that violates the rights of others or violates major age-appropriate societal norms or rules.
-Diagnosis is by clinical criteria... read more , similarities between the 2 disorders are only superficial.
+Factors that predispose youth to oppositional defiant disorder share much in common with those for conduct disorder and antisocial personality disorder.
+Although oppositional defiant disorder has sometimes been viewed as a mild version of conduct disorder, similarities between the 2 disorders are only superficial.
 The hallmark of this disorder is an interpersonal style characterized by irritability and defiance.
-However, children with a conduct disorder seemingly lack a conscience and repeatedly violate the rights of others (eg, bullying, threatening or causing harm, being cruel to animals), sometimes without any evidence of irritability.
+In contrast, children with a conduct disorder seemingly lack a conscience and repeatedly violate the rights of others (eg, bullying, threatening or causing harm, being cruel to animals), sometimes without any evidence of irritability.

 Symptoms and Signs of Oppositional Defiant Disorder